Board, Bureau and Advisors

 Brij has 15+ years of professional experience leading social justice programs and organizations.
 Prior to founding Global Home for Indigenous People, he worked at an Indigenous organization in Canada.
 He also holds a Master’s degree in Public Administration from Middlebury Institute of International Studies, Monterey, California.
 He is also an advisor to the UN Permanent Forum on Indigenous Issues (UNPFII) Member, Asia Representative.
 Additionally, he was selected as Jeanne Sauvé Fellow, Canada (a Leadership Fellowship) in 2015.

 Anil Chaudhary is an Indigenous Tharu from a beautiful plain land of eastern southern region of Nepal.
 Anil spent childhood remaining close to nature at his birthplace and later moved to the capital, Kathmandu to pursue education.
-With 12+ years of professional experiences in a wide range of sectors and different international organizations on his bag, he has a wealth of knowledge and skills and is an expert in managing development projects and non-profit interventions along with research studies.
-He has traveled to 15+ countries across different continents and worked in Nepal, Tanzania, Peru and the USA.
+With 14+ years of professional experiences in a wide range of sectors and different international organizations on his bag, he has a wealth of knowledge and skills and is an expert in managing development projects and non-profit interventions along with research studies.
+He has traveled to 15+ countries across different continents and worked in Nepal, Tanzania, Zimbabwe, Sudan, Peru, Venezuela, Brazil, Columbia and the USA.

 He is trained professional evaluator and development researcher with a proven track record of leading/co-leading evaluations and surveys of large sets in his past professional engagements in reputed international organizations and consultancies.
 He has worked in diverse sectors such as food security, economic empowerment, sexual and reproductive health, sexual and reproductive health, DRR, humanitarian response, education, and indigenous issues and rights.
 He is a graduate with an advanced master’s degree in development evaluation and management from the University of Antwerp, Belgium.
 He was also awarded the Atlas Corps Fellowship in the USA in 2020.
 Anil is English-Nepali bilingual and a Spanish beginner.
 He enjoys working with data and transforms data for good social causes.
 Anil has been an advisor to the Asia representative of the UN Permanent Forum on Indigenous Issues from early 2021.